Siguza/IOHIDeous/docs/index.md

 Note: The `ioprint` and `ioscan` utilities I'm using in this write-up are available from my [iokit-utils](https://github.com/Siguza/iokit-utils) repository.
 I'm also using my [hsp4 kext][hsp4] along with [kern-utils](https://github.com/Siguza/ios-kern-utils) to inspect kernel memory.

-For any kind of questions or feedback, feel free to hit me up on [Twitter](https://twitter.com/s1guza) or via mail (`*@*.net` where `*` = `siguza`).
+For any kind of questions or feedback, feel free to hit me up on [Twitter][me] or via mail (`*@*.net` where `*` = `siguza`).

 ## Technical background

 In order to understand the attack surface as well as the vulnerability, you need to know about the involved parts of IOHIDFamily.
-It starts with the [`IOHIDSystem` class](TODO) and the UserClients it offers.
+It starts with the [`IOHIDSystem` class](https://opensource.apple.com/source/IOHIDFamily/IOHIDFamily-1035.1.4/IOHIDSystem/IOHIDSystem.cpp.auto.html) and the UserClients it offers.
 There are currently three of those:

 - `IOHIDUserClient`
 - `IOHIDParamUserClient`